Support for Disabilities: Technical Standards and Provision of Americans with Disabilities Act Accommodations

 Step 4: Determine eligibility and accommodations

-SAS will review all requests for accommodations, taking into consideration the information provided during the intake meeting, all disability documentation, and the requirements of the Larner College of Medicine to determine eligibility for
+SAS will review all requests for ADA accommodations, taking into consideration the information provided during the intake meeting, all disability documentation, and the requirements of the Larner College of Medicine to determine eligibility for

 services, and, if appropriate, recommend specific accommodations.
-SAS will work directly with the corresponding curriculum administrators to ensure that the requested accommodations uphold the essential features of the
+SAS will work directly with the corresponding curriculum and student support administrators to ensure that the requested accommodations uphold the essential features of the

 Step 5: Accessing accommodations

-If a student is eligible for accommodations, they will meet with SAS to review policies and procedures regarding the provision of accommodations.
+If a student is eligible for ADA accommodations, they will meet with SAS’ Health Science Disability Coordinator to review policies and procedures regarding the provision of accommodations.
 SAS will provide the student with a copy of their

 Applicability of the Policy